Leg3ndary/Tenshi/guides/Exalia.md

 | Lifesteal | Have a 5% chance of stealing half of your attack points health from your enemy |

 3. Secondary Effect
-A bonus second effect you might get for your weapon
+A bonus second effect you might get for your weapon, literally just a second effect from the list above

-4. Attachment
+4. Attack
-Almost like another effect, all weapons have an equal chance of having one.

-However this is predetermined and also cannot be changed
+- An additional attack damage to add to every attack minimum 1